hbctraining/Peak_analysis_workshop/lessons/07_DE_annotation_and_enrichment_analysis.md

 ## Annotation of differentially enriched regions

 First, let's open an R script called `functional_analysis.R`.
 Inside we'll add a header and start with loading the required libraries.
-If you do not have the `res_deseq` object in your environment you can go ahead and load it in too.
+If you do not have the `res_deseq` or `txdb` objects in your environment you can go ahead and load them in too.

 ```{r}
 # Functional analysis of DE regions